Inflectra/rapise-documentation/docs/Guide/web_app_profile.md

 The locator is now bound to the table.
 If another element with `Contoso` title appears somewhere on the page (outside the table) we'll find the correct element.

 Here is more complex and real-life example.
 In [Microsoft Dynamics 365 Business Central](https://dynamics.microsoft.com/en-us/business-central/overview/) application when you navigate through the forms they are loaded into the DOM tree inside DIV elements with `spa-view` class.
-When you move from one form to another - old forms are not unloaded an continue to sit in the DOM tree.
+When you move from one form to another - old forms are not unloaded and continue to stay in the DOM tree.
 They just have lower `z-index` then currently active form.

 <img src="/Guide/img/web_app_profile_hidden_layers.png" width="485"/>